veusz/veusz/Documents/manual-source/api.rst

 :command:`EnableToolbar(enable=True)`

 Enable/disable the zooming toolbar in the plotwindow.
-This command is only supported in embedded mode or from veusz_listen.
+This command is only supported in embedded mode or from `veusz --listen`.

 Export
 ------